scroll down for posts

-I just simply love Spring.
-It makes me feel energetic, more alive and connected to the natural world around me.
-At this point, I am winter weary.
+I just - simply - love Spring.
+It makes me feel energetic, more alive and tuned in to the natural world around me.
+Which is a very good thing, because at this point, I am winter weary.
 (Rhymes with dreary for a reason) Although I try, I repeatedly fail to find something to love about it.
 I respect winter and all that, just can't really get into dancing up and down, singing out loud about it like I can about other seasons.
 Full disclosure. #winterhater

 I walked the paths at Brookegreene Gardens yesterday.
 Everything I saw and heard seemed to hold a secret meaning.
 This Black Swallowtail landed just as I was framing my shot.
 Did she arrive with a message for me?
 Yep.
 But I can't share it because it's a secret.

 aaaaaaand this is the way I feel in the winter.......